• Home

 Instructions

-• Preheat the oven to 450 degrees Fahrenheit and line a small baking sheet with parchment paper.
+• Preheat the oven to 450ºF and line a small baking sheet with parchment paper.
 Top the parchment paper with a wire rack.
 Alternatively, place a few paper towels on top of the parchment paper.
-(This is to drain the cauliflower)
+(This is to drain the cauliflower.)

 • Rinse the cauliflower well.
 Leaving the main core intact, slice the bottom of the core off the cauliflower so that it sits evenly on the baking sheet.
 If the cauliflower has a lot of leaves covering the top, trim them down so that most of the top and sides of the cauliflower are exposed.
 You don’t have to trim all the leaves off the cauliflower since once roasted, they are super delicious to eat.